sarahschirduan/sarahschirduan.github.io/_posts/2019-05-24-create-your-own-website.md

 I chose the Moon theme. <a href="http://jekyllthemes.org/themes/moon/"> http://jekyllthemes.org/themes/moon/</a>

 Once you download the new theme, add them to your GitHub folder on your local file.
 Before committing them in GitHub Desktop, edit your existing index & about files.
-I changed the names to indexy & abouty so the new Moon theme index and about HTML files will update my website properly.
+I changed the names to <i>indexy</i> & <i>origabout</i> so the new Moon theme index and about HTML files will update my website properly.

 This is what my GitHub folder looked like after downloading Moon theme & changing the initial names for index & about file.